 CALENDAR AND DEADLINES

 During the first week of a semester’s add/drop period, students who wish to enroll in classes should be accommodated if space permits.
 During the second week, faculty members should use their discretion when students seek late admittance to courses.
 If a faculty member feels that it is impossible for a student to make up missed work after the first week, he or she should inform the student immediately upon the student’s request to enroll in the class.
-Although first-year faculty members do not have formal advising responsibilities, they are encouraged to hold extra office hours during the add/drop period (September 4-September 13) and first-round of the spring preregistration period (November 5–9).
+Although first-year faculty members do not have formal advising responsibilities, they are encouraged to hold extra office hours during the add/drop period (August 30-September 8) and first-round of the spring preregistration period (February 2-February 11).
 As students make course selections, they often wish to consult faculty members about course content and/or requirements.

 Mid-Semester Warning Grades